Shugarok/Simple-injection-platform/README.md

-# Undetectable Injector Platform
+# Undetectable Injection Platform

 ## Description
-**Undetectable Injector Platform** — This is a project aimed at creating an injection platform that is not detected by antiviruses and anti-cheats.
+**Undetectable Injection Platform** — This is a project aimed at creating an injection platform that is not detected by antiviruses and anti-cheats.
 At the current stage, the basic injection functionality has been implemented.
 In the future, it is planned to add anti-detection mechanisms to increase stealth.

 ## Features
 - Injecting DLLs into target processes.